decidim-ice/decidim-module-decidim_awesome/README.md

 This is a component you can add in any participatory space.
 It retrieves all the geolocated content in that participatory space (meetings or proposals) and displays it in a big map.

-It also provides a simple search by category, each category is assigned to a different color.
+It also provides a simple search by taxonomy, each taxonomy is assigned to a different color.

 ![Awesome map](examples/awesome-map.png)